Funded research

 Policy and Media

-Numerous articles referencing our published work have appeared in the mainstream media, while colleagues have appeared on The Tonight Show and RTÉs Upfront in recent weeks.
+Numerous articles referencing our published work have appeared in the mainstream media, while colleagues have appeared on Newstalk and RTÉ in recent weeks.

-We have held several events to emphasise our work with policymakers in the last month.
+We have held several events to emphasise our work with policymakers in the first half of the 2025 Spring Semester with many more to arranged in the coming weeks.

-Find more informtion about the School of Law and Criminology's research achievements here
+Find more information about the School of Law and Criminology's research achievements here

 Dr. Amina Adanan